 RFP shredding

 This is a close analysis of the RFP in which you identify all elements that the issuer wants in the response.
-Shredding is an important step in a well-planned RFP process.
+Shredding is an important step in a well-planned process.
 You can shred an RFP in minutes using automation software like VT Docs.

 Save time in preparing a response